superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 - *Quality and relevance* - to achieve good retrieval results and avoid postprocessing and reranking, embedding generation techniques and parameters need to be selected carefully
 - *Scalability with high-dimensional data* - rich data increases computational complexity and resource requirements, especially when working with large datasets
-- *Interpretability* - identifying underlying patterns and relationships (including how specific users respond to certain ad types) embedded in abstract vectors can be tricky
+- *Interpretability* - identifying underlying patterns and relationships (e.g., how specific users respond to certain ad types) embedded in abstract vectors can be tricky

 ## Smarter vectors

-Superlinked's framework helps overcome these challenges by: enabling you to create vectors that are smarter representations of your data and let you optimize retrieval - i.e., get high quality, actionable insights - without postprocessing or reranking.
-In the process, we'll visualize and understand how different users respond to different ad creatives.
+We can use Superlinked's framework to overcome these challenges by creating vectors that are smarter representations of your data and therefore let you retrieve high quality, actionable insights (e.g., understanding why different users respond to different ad creatives) without postprocessing or reranking.

-Let's walk through how you can perform user acquisition analytics on different ad sets using Superlinked library elements, namely:
+Let's walk through how you can perform user acquisition analytics on different ad sets from two ad campaigns using Superlinked library elements, namely:

 - **Recency space** - to understand the freshness of information
 - **Number space** - to interpret user activity
 - **TextSimilarity space** - to interpret the ad creatives
-- **Query time weights** - optimize your results by defining how you treat your data when you run a query, without needing to re-embed the whole dataset
+- **Query time weights** - to optimize results by defining how you treat your data when you run a query, without needing to re-embed the whole dataset

 ## User data

-We have data from two recent 2023 ad campaigns - one from August (with more generic ad messages), and another from December (assisted by a made-up influencer, "XYZCr$$d").
+We have data from two 2023 ad campaigns - one from August (with more generic ad messages), and another from December (assisted by a made-up influencer, "XYZCr$$d").
 Our data (for 8000 users) includes:

 1. signup date, as unix timestamp
-2. the ad creative a user clicked on
+2. the ad creative a user clicked on before signing up
-3. average (user) daily activity, measured in API calls/day
+3. average (user) daily activity, measured in API calls/day (over the user's lifetime)

-To make our ad campaigns smarter, we want to know which users to target with which kinds of ad messaging.
-We can discover this by embedding our data into a vectorspace, where we can cluster them and find meaningful user groups - using a UMAP visualization to examine the cluster labels' relationship to features of the ad creatives.
+To make our ad campaigns smarter, **we want to know which users to target with which kinds of ad messaging**.
+We can discover this by embedding our data into a vectorspace, where we can cluster users and find meaningful groups - using a UMAP visualization to examine the cluster labels' relationship to features of the ad creatives.

 Let's get started.